-It is September and you are staring at photos of smiling happy families on a photographer’s website.
+You are staring at photos of smiling, happy families on a photographer’s website.
 These families are smiling back at you from beaches, parks, and picturesque fields of sunflowers or lavender.
 They are all adorned in seasonal colors, their arms lovingly wrapped around each other.

 Your family could have photos like this—even better than this—if you buy this photographer’s Groupon deal.
 This time it will be different.
 It won’t be like the last time you attempted a family photo and your son refused to smile and the dog jumped into the pond.
 Or the time before that when you cut your hair too short and the baby cried the entire session.
 This time you will be able to control everything.
 This time your family will happily cooperate.
 You set a date with the photographer.
 You buy coordinating outfits.
 This time it will be an enjoyable experience.